 Composite Device Classes are also referred to as – “Multi-Function classes.”
 Composite Class Device supports all the drivers.
 Therefore, if one is not sure of the actual usability of a USB, one can opt for the generic CDC, which works across devices.

 Alt –Modem use CDC

 6. MIDI to USB Cables Don’t Need a Plug-in Driver

 These MIDI cables come with a built-in driver.
-Most of these are plug and play.
-You don’t need to worry about installing difficult drivers.
+Most of these are plug-and-play, and you don’t need to worry about installing complex drivers.
 Plus, these run on different OS with ease.

 You can also set programs with a MIDI in and MIDI out.
-You can use these to sync in with the USB port easily.
+You can use these to sync in with the USB port quickly.

 7. USB to MIDI Cables Can Have Different Lengths